developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label label-warning'>Read Only</span>
 ####Description
 **Connection status flag**.
 All other properties are valid only if isConnect = true.
 Note: This property does not guarantee a real connection, because all real device functionality is processed in separate thread asynchronously.
-If you want a real physical connection, use `requestState()` method with receive result in the callback.
+For a real physical connection, use `requestState()` method with receive result in the callback.
 This is the only guaranteed method of processing real requests to the device and analyzing answers from the device.
 ####Access